 On the other end, Jordan was called for 2.6 fouls per game, this is slightly more than Kobe at 2.5 with Lebron getting whistled the least with 1.9 fouls.
 In a time recognized for tougher defense you’d imagine that a protected player would and could get away with a lot more.
 Jordan’s steals per game is comfortably higher than both Lebron and Kobe which could indicate a more aggressive defensive approach.
 Perhaps he did get away with a lot more than the average player at the time but Jordan’s stats don’t bear out that he got preferential treatment above and beyond what the best player in the league has always gotten in this modern era of basketball.

 That’s a Wrap

 Most of the arguments against Jordan could be labeled against many of his rivals for the title of GOAT.
 The problem is when we discuss our favorites we generally do so with blinkers on.
 We manipulate the truth, create narratives and let our heart cloud our mind.
-The GOAT conversation is the domain of the barbershop or even just the bar.
-It will continue to be fueled by sport chat shows like First Take and Undisputed because it gets views so more ammunition for the discussion is not a bad thing.
+The GOAT conversation is the domain of the barbershop or the bar.
+It will continue to be fueled by sport chat shows like First Take and Undisputed because it gets views, so more ammunition for the discussion is never a bad thing.